wuwenbin2/fuel-plugin-onos/README.md

 - Java 8 JDK (Oracle Java recommended; OpenJDK is not as thoroughly tested)
 - ONOS tarball( Newest version 1.3 recommended.)

-Note: In case of version problems, the onos rpm uses jdk and onos packages that have been tested.
+Notice: In case of version problems, the onos rpm uses jdk and onos packages that have been tested.

 ###Testing###

-1. Web UI is recommended for ONOS controller with tuitive information of topo, devices and etc. for that purpose, IP address of the primary controller should be ready.
+1. Web UI is recommended for ONOS controller with tuitive information of topo, devices and etc.
+For that purpose, IP address of the controller should be ready.
 The web will run into the log page after inputing the path, the username and password are both karaf.
 Now enjot ONOS!

         fuel node